yutaro21jp/sovereign-university-data/courses/btc101/en.md

 Bitcoin is a technological and a monetary revolution, capable of making us question our relationship with money and society.
 In fact, Bitcoin (referred to as BTC) is a **neutral** and **decentralized** currency, which means that it is not controlled by any entity or institution.
 It is an innovation that goes beyond a mere "internet currency": it is both a computer protocol (Bitcoin) and a monetary unit (bitcoin).

 The protocol uses underlying technologies such as cryptography, network communication, and the famous "blockchain", while the bitcoin unit serves as the necessary currency for the proper functioning of this protocol.
-In everyday life, Salvadorans and bitcoiners around the world use the bitcoin currency to buy and sell goods and services, relying on this technology to make their lives better.
+In everyday life, Salvadorians and bitcoiners around the world use the bitcoin currency to buy and sell goods and services, relying on this technology to make their lives better.

 ### A comprehensive yet accessible curriculum